jantimon/git-main/README.md

 # git-main

-> Switch to main branch, clean up merged branches, and handle dependencies - all in one command
+> Switch to main branch, clean up branches with deleted remotes, and handle dependencies - all in one command

 ## Features

 - 🔄 Auto-detects and switches to main/master branch
-- 🧹 Cleans up fully merged branches
+- 🧹 Cleans up branches with deleted remotes
 - 🚦 Handles dirty working directory gracefully
 - 📦 Auto-updates dependencies if lockfile changed
 - 🎯 Supports yarn, pnpm, and npm